zuozhenggh/learning-library/data-management-library/database/adv-compression/introduction/introduction.md

 ## About this Workshop

 Oracle provides various types of Advanced Compression features.
-We will work on compression-based hands-on labs to understand the concepts and their corresponding use cases.
+We will work on compression based hands-on labs to understand the compression concepts and their corresponding use cases.

 Estimated Workshop Time:  1 hour 20 minutes